-So, y’all know I’ve been virtually a dehydrating fool since I got my * Excalibur Dehydrator earlier this year.
+So, y’all know I’ve been virtually a dehydrating fool since I got my * Excalibur Dehydrator .
 So much fun!

-I love that my healthy garden vegetables take up so little space now and no additional energy is needed for them to stay preserved.
+I love that my healthy garden vegetables take up so little space when dehydrated and no additional energy is needed for them to stay preserved.

 Recently I diced fresh tomatoes from my garden and dried them.
 I’ll use these tomatoes the same way I’d use canned diced tomatoes, a common item on my grocery list.